Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Spectral networks and Fock--Goncharov coordinates

 Let $S$ be a ciliated surface, and let $\Delta$ be an ideal triangulation of $S$.
-The non-abelianization and abelianization maps define an homeomorphism between the moduli space $\mathcal E^{fr}_\Delta(S,\GL_k(\mathbb{C}))$ of $\Delta$-transverse framed flat vector bundles of rank $k$ on $S$ and the moduli space $\mathcal E^{tw}(\Sigma_k,\mathbb{C}^\times)$ of flat line bundles on $\Sigma_k$ with monodromy $-1$ around ramification points.
-The latter is much easier to study: there is no framing (hence no transversality condition) and the space of line bundle admit a very convenient parametrization as the set of characters of the first homology group $\mathrm{H}_1(\Sigma_k)$ (see \Cref{rk:line_bundles} and \Cref{ex:line_bdle}).
+The non-abelianization and abelianization maps define a homeomorphism between the moduli space $\mathcal E^{\mathrm{fr}}_\Delta(S,\GL_k(\mathbb{C}))$ of $\Delta$-transverse framed flat vector bundles of rank $k$ on $S$ and the moduli space $\mathcal E^{\text{tw}}(\Sigma_k,\mathbb{C}^\times)$ of flat line bundles on $\Sigma_k$ with monodromy $-1$ around ramification points.
+The latter moduli space is much easier to study: there is no framing (hence no transversality condition) and the space of line bundles admits a very convenient parameterization as the set of characters of the first homology group $\mathrm{H}_1(\Sigma_k)$ (see \Cref{rk:line_bundles} and \Cref{ex:line_bdle}).
 In particular, the space $\mathcal E(\Sigma_k,\mathbb{C}^\times)$ is homeomorphic to $(\mathbb{C}^\times)^n$, where $n$ is the dimension of $\mathrm{H}_1(\Sigma_k)$.
 This homeomorphism is given by the choice of a basis of $\mathrm{H}_1(\Sigma_k)$, which we can choose to be a collection of $n$ curves on $\Sigma_k$.
 The choice of the holonomy of those $n$ curves then determines uniquely a flat line bundle on $\Sigma_k$, hence a $\Delta$-transverse framed flat vector bundle of rank $k$ on $S$ through the non-abelianization map.
-This is not the first time we are parametrizing $\mathcal E^{fr}_\Delta(S,\GL_k(\mathbb{C}))$, we already described one parametrization of this space by Fock-Goncharov coordinates in \Cref{sec:FG_coord_PGLn}.
-The aim of this section is to show that for a suitable choice of a spectral surface $\Sigma_k$ and basis of $\mathrm{H}_1(\Sigma_k)$, those two parametrizations are the same: each Fock-Goncharov coordinate corresponds to the holonomy of a specific curve on $\Sigma_k$, and the collection of all these curves form a basis of $\mathrm{H}_1(\Sigma_k)$.
+This is not the first time we are parameterizing $\mathcal E^{\mathrm{fr}}_\Delta(S,\GL_k(\mathbb{C}))$; we already described one parameterization of this space by Fock--Goncharov coordinates in \Cref{sec:FG_coord_PGLn}.
+The aim of this section is to show that for a suitable choice of spectral surface $\Sigma_k$ and basis of $\mathrm{H}_1(\Sigma_k)$, those two parameterizations are the same: each Fock--Goncharov coordinate corresponds to the holonomy of a specific curve on $\Sigma_k$, and the collection of all these curves form a basis of $\mathrm{H}_1(\Sigma_k)$.